adgaonka/SpringBootProject/README.md

 APIs are secured using Basic Authentication from the Spring Security framework.
 APIs will be needing the appropriate credentials to hit the endpoint

 ## Testing
-Unit tests are implementes using Junits
+Unit tests are implementes using Junits and Mockito

+## Containerization
+Docker file is added which has commands to set up a docker images

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.